 Then there are related searches, and then a very interesting section: â€œyour history.â€ So, looks like theyâ€™re finally going to start to show you your previous searches and possibly let you do something with them!
 Itâ€™s about time some of that work started to see the light of day! 🙂

 Interestingly, a patent application filed this week from Microsoft lists Erik Selberg as the inventor and gives us a glimpse at one kind of personalization from Microsoft that might someday be seen the light of day.
 Whether or not it’s the personalization that we see with Kumo is unknown.
 We might also see something like Microsoft’s U Rank, which shares many similarities with Google’s Search Wiki.

 Best Answers For Different Searchers

 The patent filing is worth looking at more deeply, regardless of whether it’s part of what Microsoft rolls out when they release their search upgrade.

-The basic premise is that when two different people are searching for the same query term, chances are that the answers that they are trying to find or the sites that they might want to see are different, and that a search engine might be able to help each of those searchers find what they are looking for based upon past experience, and past searches and search result selections.
+The basic premise is that when two different people are searching for the same query term, chances are that the answers that they are trying to find or the sites that they might want to see are different and that a search engine might be able to help each of those searchers find what they are looking for based upon experience, and past searches and search result selections.

-If someone has performed the same, or a substantially similar search a few times in the past, and has a tendency to choose a particular result in response to those searches, then that site might be seen as a desired result for that searcher in the future.
+If someone has performed the same, or a substantially similar search a few times in the past, and has a tendency to choose a particular result in response to those searches, then that site might be seen as the desired result for that searcher in the future.
 A similar search might be, for instance, one in which 8 of the top 10 search results are the same for each query term.